 QUESTION: Do I need training when working with toxic and very toxic substances (originally with poisons)?
 How often must it be repeated?

 Pursuant to Section 15 (3) (a) of Act No. 355/2007 Coll. the employer must have a professionally competent person to work with toxic and very toxic substances.
 Professional competence is acquired pursuant to Section 16 (2) of Act of the National Council of the Slovak Republic no. 355/2007 Coll., Where before the examination at the Regional Public Health Office, the employee must undergo up-to-date professional training for work with toxic and very toxic substances through an accredited body of the Ministry of Education of the Slovak Republic, followed by an examination at the RPHA.
 Pursuant to Section 16, paragraph 29 of the Act of the National Council of the Slovak Republic no. 355/2007 Coll.
-Is required to update the professional training once every 5 years through an accredited body of the Ministry of Education.
+It is required to update the professional training once every 5 years through an accredited body of the Ministry of Education.